gourab98/House-Renting-Solver/README.md

 ***
 ### Database setup:
-By default we are using SQLite.For using any other relational database please install the package of that database for django and change the database dependency on `settings.py`.
+By default we are using SQLite.
+For using any other relational database please install the package of that database for django and change the database dependency on `settings.py`.

 ***